marscher/trajdb/README.md

 In case of NFS this could be done via the fsid attribute of the NFS filesystem.

 Protocol decision?
-http server would have to allow very large POST requests, which is not desireable.
+HTTP server would have to allow very large POST requests, which is not desirable.

 Alternatives:
-* FTP - eg. django-ftpserver, create a temporary account for the upload session.
+* FTP - eg. Django-ftpserver, create a temporary account for the upload session.
   Move the uploaded files to the data store on the server side.